Mixed motives and linear forms in the Catalan constant: Linear forms in 1 and - III: Poles of higher order

 The goal of this section is to prove Theorem \ref{thm: linear forms} in the case $t>0$, that is, when our differential form

 may have a non-simple pole at $g=1-x^2-y^2$.
 The motivation for this is the hope that one might be able to find better-behaved linear forms by allowing the order of the pole to grow.

 We should be mindful of two important issues when we consider the case $t>0$.
 The first issue is convergence.
-This is the subject of the first subsection below, where we (in particular) study when the meromorphic differential form $\omega_{F,t}$ on $\widetilde{X}$ is regular on $\widetilde{X}\setminus \widetilde{A}$.
+This is the subject of \S \ref{sec:integrability} below, where (in particular) we study when the meromorphic differential form $\omega_{F,t}$ on $\widetilde{X}$ is regular on $\widetilde{X}\setminus \widetilde{A}$.
 We will see that this is guaranteed by a weaker version of condition (ii) of Theorem \ref{thm: linear forms}.
 Once this regularity condition is imposed, $\omega_{F,t}$ represents a cohomology class in $M_\textrm{dR}$ and by our earlier calculation of the periods of $M$, it follows that

 The second issue now will be to impose conditions that will guarantee that this integral lives in $\langle 1,\bG\rangle_\Q$.
 One is tempted to say that the $\sigma$-invariance of $F$ together with the regularity condition should be enough to guarantee this.
 This statement may seem stronger than Theorem \ref{thm: linear forms} at first, but we will see in \S \ref{sec:integrability} that it is indeed equivalent to Theorem \ref{thm: linear forms}.